alemart/speedy-vision/README.md

 * `threshold: number`.
 An alternative to `sensitivity` representing the threshold paramter of FAST: an integer between `0` and `255`, inclusive.
 Lower thresholds get you more features.

+When using the `"multiscale-fast"` method, you may also specify:

+* `useHarrisScore: boolean`.
+Adopt a better scoring function (cornerness measure).
+It will give you slightly better features.
+Defaults to `false` (using method `"multiscale-harris"` is preferred).

 Note: `config.sensitivity` is an easy-to-use parameter and does *not* map linearly to `config.threshold`.

 ###### Harris corners